embetrix/stm32mp-sign-tool/README.md

 This tool is reverse-engineered from the official STM32 signing tool available at [STM32 Signing Tool](https://wiki.st.com/stm32mpu/wiki/Signing_tool).

+**Note:** This tool does not implement all the functionalities of the official ST Tools and should be used with care.

 ## Features

 - Sign firmware images with ECDSA.